Making a College Education Accessible and Affordable for All

 Students with demonstrated financial need may qualify for one or more types of need-based financial aid:

 - Grants, which do not have to be repaid

 - Work-study, which can provide student employment income right on campus

 - Loans, most offered at low interest rates with repayment deferred until after graduation

 Scholarships can be an additional opportunity to help fund your education.
 You must complete the Free Application for Federal Student Aid (FAFSA) before any need based financial aid can be awarded.
 If you have questions, please contact the Financial Aid Office.

 We encourage applicants to submit their FAFSA as soon as possible after October 1 for the upcoming academic year to enable to the Financial Aid Office to process your FAFSA and meet the deadline to mail your financial aid award.
 FAFSA code: 002380.

 Grants are awards made based on financial need and do not need to be repaid.

 The amount varies based on financial need determined by the FAFSA.

-Up to $5,815 is available based on financial need determined by the FAFSA.
+Close to $6,400 is available based on financial need determined by the FAFSA.